influxdata/telegraf/plugins/outputs/sql/README.md

 dollar signs.
 The plugin chooses which placeholder style to use depending on the driver selected.

+Through the nature of the inputs plugins, the amounts of columns inserted within rows for a given metric may differ.
+Since the tables are created based on the tags and fields available within an input metric, it's possible the created table won't contain all the neccessary columns.
+You might need to initialize the schema yourself, to avoid this scenario.

 ## Advanced options

 When the plugin first connects it runs SQL from the init_sql setting, allowing